realityforge/noft/README.md

 * Generate a GWT helper that generates methods that emit SafeHtml for each svg icon.
 The generated svg should probably be patched to allow setting width, height, aria-hidden=true, aria-role=img.
-See the GitHub implementaiton of similar concept https://github.com/blog/2112-delivering-octicons-with-svg
+See the GitHub implementation of similar concept https://github.com/blog/2112-delivering-octicons-with-svg
 * Generate React helper for the same.

 * Add documentation describing full process